ethanmmay/ethanmmay/README.md

 ### Ethan May - Software Developer
 Hello!
 I'm Ethan May, a Software Developer in Meridian, Idaho.
-I've been pursuing software development since early in high school and I'm continuing my journey with Boise State University, pursuing a Bachelors in Computer Science, as well as attending Boise Code Works, where I am learning more practical skills.
+I've been pursuing software development since early high school and it's become quite a passion.
+I'm continuing my journey with Boise State University, pursuing a Bachelors in Computer Science, as well as attending Boise Code Works, where I am learning more practical development skills.

+---
 ### Available Websites:

 https://ethanmmay.github.io/blog/